giacomoratta/plaax-nodejs/docs/_MVP1.md

         - (done) save repo data (ts files) in repo/__tests__/__data__
         - (done) use repo data (ts files) in repo tests as expected data
         - (done) use repo data (ts files) in higher levels for mocking response from repo
-      - working api: integrate user+board repo calls in API + lambdaAPI
+      - (done) working api: integrate user+board repo calls in API + lambdaAPI
-      - unit-tests for ApiControllers
+      - (done) unit-tests for ApiControllers
-      - unit-tests for internalLambdaApiHandler
+      - (done) unit-tests for internalLambdaApiHandler
+      - (done) create integration test stub
+      - (done) deploy and test with new handler, test entire flow
+      - create initial integration test for api lambda
       - define returned types (undefined, empty array.. ??)
-    - (wip-paused) focus on 1 controller for 'getBoard' and implement the whole chain
+    - (wip-paused) focus on 1 controller for 'getUserBoard' and implement the whole chain
       - working api (complex with many calls and data processing)
       - more unit-tests
       - more stuff to do in repo